Retirement Retirement Planning

 Karrrtinki/Adobe senior man depressed at home

 Retiring overseas often means being far away from family and friends in your home country.
-The reality is that the cost of travel to maintain those relationships can quickly add up.
+The cost of travel to maintain those relationships can quickly add up.

 Consider budgeting for regular visits or exploring technology options to stay connected without incurring significant travel expenses.